drobnikj/apify-act-check-crawler-results/README.md

 # apify-act-check-crawler-results
-This act checks crawler results and send notification if finds some errors.
+This act checks crawler results or default act dataset items and send notification if finds some errors.
 It is designed to run from [crawler finish webhook](https://www.apify.com/docs#crawler-finishWebhookUrl).

-## Usage
+## Usage Crawler

 For a specific crawler set the following parameters: